 One of the major symptoms of mold exposure is the poisoning of the body and air by carbon dioxide (CO2) that is released by mold (fungal) spores as it consumes organic matter.
 As mold “consumes” it’s food which includes oxygen and organic matter (buildings, plants, people etc.), the chemical reactions of enzymes, substrates and mold growth produce carbon dioxide, water, and volatile organic compounds.

-You see, mold is not like other plants that absorb carbon dioxide and release oxygen.
+You see, molds (fungi) are not like other plants that absorb carbon dioxide and release oxygen.
 It does the exact opposite by absorbing oxygen and releasing CO2.

 This mold produced carbon dioxide is released both the air (environment) and also the body of an infected host.
 Essentially, people who are sick from mold are not only being poisoned by harmful mycotoxins, but also by carbon dioxide as they are being robbed of vital oxygen.